themostclueless/qeaml.github.io/pages/skol.md

 ### Exk

 However, before I implemented Skol, I wanted to implement a language called *Exk*.
-Is is a direct predecessor of Skol.
+It is a direct predecessor of Skol.
 Here's what a piece of Exk code (would) look like:

 ```exk